UjjwalSinduria/Progress_Report/Amazon_VPC_3tier.md

         it into 3 layers, each three layers are independent of each other and does perform different task to each other.
     * If an Az does down for some reason, the application has the ability to automatically scale resources to another AZ.

+- [x] **3 Layers or 3 tier** Each tier has its own security gropups that only allows the inbound/outbound traffic needed to perform       specific tasks.